 The story of the film showcases a countryside town Dante’s Peak, named after a long-dormant volcano.
 The place is the second most desirable place to live in America which can face the eruption of the volcano at any moment as per the study of a volcanologist, Dr. Harry Dalton.

-The film has some jaw-dropping scenes and lot of suspense in the story to entertain the viewers.
+The film has some jaw-dropping scenes and a lot of suspense in the story to entertain the viewers.

-2012 is a Hollywood science fiction Earth Disaster film directed by Ronald Emmerich, starring John Cusack, Chiwetel Ejiofor, Amanda Peet, Oliver Platt, Thandie Newton and Danny Glover.
+2012 is a Hollywood science fiction Earth Disaster film directed by Ronald Emmerich, starring John Cusack, Chiwetel Ejiofor, Amanda Peet, Oliver Platt, Thandie Newton, and Danny Glover.